MintXeido/SkyAutoMusic-Peppermint/README.md

 ### Why macOS support is limited

 Sky is currently unavailable for Intel-based Macs, which limits development for macOS.
-While Sky Auto Music (Peppermint) aims to support macOS in addition to Windows, the game only runs on Apple Silicon Macs (M-series chips).
+While Sky Lush aims to support macOS in addition to Windows, the game only runs on Apple Silicon Macs (M-series chips).
 Unfortunately, as I work on an Intel-based Mac, I am unable to further research or develop macOS support.
 Thank you for your understanding!

 ---